-There are a multitude of complexities when two companies come together, with one of the most notable being the people involved.
+There is a multitude of complexities when two companies come together, with one of the most notable being the people involved.
 In fact, talent acquisition is often a driver for M&A – with 67% of executives citing it as the top driver for pursuing an acquisition according to.
 It is critical that HR actively manages relationships with ‘acquired’ talent and that there are strategic recruiting plans in place for new headcount needs.

 Some challenges that may be faced, include: